 The Benefit of Pilates Ring Exercises for Runners

 “This is a stellar tool that travels well,” Smith adds.
-“This circular resistance tool can improve your workout by creating more awareness of the body’s alignment and posture, but also their stabilizing muscles, like the.”
+“This circular resistance tool can improve your workout by creating more awareness of the body’s alignment and posture, Stability Exercises for Beginners.”

-When youre out for a: Perform each exercise for the recommended number of reps listed below.
+Strengthen the core and inner thighs to keep you steady and strong through every step: Perform each exercise for the recommended number of reps listed below.
 Move slow and with control, keeping your core engaged through every exercise and each rep.

 Each Pilates ring exercise is demonstrated by Smith in the video above so you can learn the proper form.
 You will need a Pilates ring, but if you don’t have one, you can use a folded towel or small exercise ball.